elastic/logstash-forwarder/PROTOCOL.md

 Reliable, ordered byte transport is ensured by using TCP (or TLS on top), and this protocol aims to provide reliable, application-level, message transport.

+## Encryption and Authentication

+Currently this is to be handled by TLS.

 ## Wire Format